-5 The EPS ensemble mean versus high-resolution deterministic forecast
+The EPS ensemble mean versus high-resolution deterministic forecast

 The simplest product from the EPS is the ensemble-mean forecast.
 How does this product compare with the high-resolution deterministic forecast?
-Rodwell (2006) has shown that in terms of 500 hPa height, the ECMWF high-resolution deterministic forecast outperforms the EPS ensemble mean in the first few days of the forecast.
-This is not surprising; in terms of 500 hPa height, the EPS ensemble mean is essentially equal to the control forecast in the first couple of days of the forecast, and the control forecast is run at a lower resolution than the high-resolution deterministic forecast.
+In the accompanying article by Mark Rodwell in this Newsletter, it can be seen that in terms of 500 hPa height, the ECMWF high-resolution deterministic forecast outperforms the EPS ensemble mean in the first few days of the forecast.
+This is not surprising; in terms of 500 hPa height, the ECMWF high-resolution the control forecast in the first couple of days of the forecast, and the control forecast is run at a lower resolution than the high-resolution deterministic forecast.
 However, the results are more interesting for variables like precipitation or potential vorticity (an intrinsic model variable - i.e. based on wind, pressure and temperature - with a spectrum of variability which is more comparable with "sensible weather" than 500 hPa height, at sub-cyclone scales).
-For these variables, the EPS ensemble mean is, on average, virtually as skilful as the high-resolution deterministic forecast (and more skilful thereafter), despite the EPS being run at lower resolution.
+For these variables, the EPS ensemble mean is, on average, virtually as skilful as the high-resolution deterministic forecast in the early ranges of the forecast (and more skilful thereafter), despite the EPS being run at lower resolution.
 The reason for this is that fields like precipitation and potential vorticity (unlike 500 hPa height) have significant partially-unpredictable scales, even in the short range.
 The nonlinear filtering effect of the ensemble mean is effective in removing such unpredictable scales.

-6 EPS versus deterministic forecast for binary decision making
+EPS versus deterministic forecast for binary decision making